-35. To qualify for the award of an Ordinary degree, a candidate shall have:

-- (a) pursued a programme of study corresponding to that of the honours degree; - (b) satisfied the attendance and other requirements of the programme; - (c) satisfied the requirements of the regulations for progression to the award (see paragraphs 36 and 37).
+- 35. To qualify for the award of an Ordinary degree, a candidate shall have: - (a) pursued a programme of study corresponding to that of the honours degree; - (b) satisfied the attendance and other requirements of the programme; - (c) satisfied the requirements of the regulations for progression to the award (see paragraphs 38, 39 and 40); and - (d) have achieved at least 300 credits in total, with at least 60 credits at Level 6.

-Qualification for a Diploma in Education and Training (DET)
+Qualification for a Certificate in Education, Training and Skills (equivalent to a Level 5 Diploma in Education and Training)

-- 36. To qualify for the award of Diploma in Education and Training, a candidate shall have: - (a) satisfied the attendance and other requirements of the programme; - (b) satisfied the requirements of the regulations for progression to the award (see paragraphs 36 and 37); - (c) accrued 60 credits at level 4 and 60 credits at level 5.
+- 36. To qualify for the award of Certificate in Education, Training and Skills (equivalent to a Level 5 Diploma in Education and Training), a candidate shall have: - (a) satisfied the attendance and other requirements of the programme; and - (b) accrued 30 credits at level 4 and 90 credits at level 5.